AT&T and Comcast Finalize Court Victory Over Nashville and Google Fiber - Slashdot

 To put it in terms we might understand, it is like if you wrote an important piece of software, then a competitor demanded the right to come in and change your software, but you still had all of the responsibility for it.
 If the competitor made errors and there were lawsuits, they would be held harmless and you would take the hit.

-With the federal NN rules removed (Score:2)
+With the federal NN rules removed (Score:1)

 Soon the more skilled gated communities, cities and states will have the freedom to build and extend their own networks.